dimsigma/MachineLearning_basic/README.md

 First part of the project is about solving classification problems.
 Second part of the project is about constructing generative models.
-Third part of the project is about the computation of conditional expectations based on a research paper by professor
+Third part of the project is about the computation of conditional expectations based on a research paper by professor Georgios Moustakides.

 If you are not familiar with Greek, skip through the reports and try running the code yourself.
 Note that part 3 is incomplete.